 What’s available near you?

-Before you order the number 1 ranked product on Amazon, do a little research what is being made in the area you are at.
-At the local market you may find that locally made produce made from ingredients from the region.
+Before you order the number 1 ranked product on Amazon, do a little research on what is being made in the area you are at.
+At the local market, you may find locally made produce made from ingredients from the region.
 This saves shipping, money, time and your money goes straight back into the community.
 You make a big difference with your travels by spending local.
 Etsy is an online starting point to look for what is being made near you.
 Happycow is a good app to find those local eco stores and restaurants near you.

 Ethical Shampoos in the USA